Fletch8/Find_The_Queen/README.md

 This will serve as a helpful overall gauge of whether you met the project goals, but __the more important scores are the individual ones__ above, which can help you identify where to focus your efforts for the next project!

 ### Due Dates
+1. Your planning materials are due by Monday, October 5th, 2020 and will be submitted using a Google Form distributed by your instructors.
+1. You will present your project, in whatever form it's currently in (working, buggy, or broken), on Friday, October 9th, 2020.

+### Resubmission Policy
+All students in General Assembly's Software Engineering Immersive are permitted to resubmit one (1) project that does not meet expectations over the course of their 12-week cohort.
+Students are required to pass all projects in order to continue in the course.
+Failing a project may jeopardize a student's eligibility to graduate and recieve post-course career support.